 View of the park

 Mapungubwe is situated at the confluence of two mighty rivers where three countries meet: South Africa, Botswana and Zimbabwe.
 With its sandstone formations, impressive baobab trees and riverine forests, the park is a place of great scenic beauty; the perfect setting for day and night game drives.
-It is, however, the importance of the Mapungubwe Cultural Landscape that has given the park World Heritage status.
-No visit here is complete without a tour of the famous Iron Age site known as ‘Hill of the Jackals’, the remains of South Africa’s first kingdom dating back to 900 to 1,300 AD.
+It is, however, the importance of the Mapungubwe Cultural Landscape that has given the park Unesco World Heritage Site status.
+No visit here is complete without a tour of the famous Iron Age site known as ‘Hill of the Jackals’, the remains of South Africa’s oldest known kingdom, which dates back to 900 to 1300 CE.

 Rhino grazing

-Hluhluwe-iMfolozi, one of South Africa’s oldest game reserves, is less than a three-hour drive from the hustle and bustle of Durban, South Africa’s second largest city.
-It was originally established as a sanctuary for what was the country’s last-remaining population of southern white rhino.
+Hluhluwe-iMfolozi, one of South Africa’s oldest game reserves, is roughly three hours’ drive from the sprawling port city of Durban.
+It was originally established as a sanctuary for what was then the world’s last remaining population of southern white rhino.
 The initiative has been overwhelmingly successful and it is now one of the best places in Africa to see this threatened heavyweight.
 Other animals you might spot here include giraffe, elephant, lion and a variety of antelope including the gracious nyala.

 Hluhluwe-iMfolozi Tours